Laurazepam/titletoimagebot/README.md

 ### Loop function

-Most of thie program is designed around the `-l` flag being passed.
+Most of the program is designed around the `-l` flag being passed.
 It's made to run as a looping bot.
 While it will definitely function without it, it's not written for it, so be aware of this.

 ## TODO: